We love Legoland Discovery Center in Schaumburg, IL. There are some who feel it is too crowded and expensive.

 You are not allowed to leave and re-enter, so plan to eat before you arrive.

-Legoland Discovery Center has a snack bar with sandwiches, chips, ice cream novelties, etc.
+Legoland Discovery Center has a snack bar with sandwiches, chips, ice cream novelties, etc. Due to my son’s allergies, we’ve brought in some easy snacks like fruit, Goldfish and pretzels.

 What to do at Legoland Chicago once you are there